33. Primitivism, Naïve & Folk Art (1700 - The Present)

 What was it about?
 What were the goals?

-This is a tricky question because Primitivism wasn’t so much a movement as an idea that applies to many different artists and movements: Fauvism, Expressionism, Cubism, and so on.
+This is a tricky question because 'primitivism' wasn’t so much a movement as an idea - a look - that applies to many different artists and movements: Fauvism, Expressionism, Cubism, and so on.
 And it’s not one idea but two.
-Primitivism refers to both amateur "Naïve Art" made without formal academic training, and it also refers to art made from cultures deemed by the western world as "primitive" - nations in Africa, Asia, and the Near East.
-The central component was a rejection of western academic training and realism in favor of a more “honest”, “natural”, and child-like way of art making.
-This idea was spurred in the early 20th century through exhibitions of tribal art and artifacts from cultures the west labelled “primitive.”
-Many modern artists, including Picasso were inspired by this “Primitive” art.
+Primitivism refers to amateur, 'naïve' art made without formal academic training - the artist is 'self-taught'.
+But, it also refers to a racist notion that art made from certain cultures was primitive - nations in Africa, Asia, the Near East, and the pre-Colombian Americas.

-This raises questions of what it means to be primitive, if the places and cultures in question really were primitive, if they were being presented fairly, and these questions all relate this notion of Primitivism with Orientalism, similarly accused of reinforcing negative stereotypes of exotic people and places, used to justify colonialism and oppression.
+This raises questions of what it means to be primitive, if these cultures were being presented fairly, and these questions all relate this notion of Primitivism with Orientalism, similarly accused of reinforcing negative stereotypes of 'exotic' people and places, used to justify colonialism and oppression.

-So, some artists like Picasso studied tribal art and used it in their works, and some simply refused to ever learn realism or linear perspective, instead forming a simple, child-like style––what’s now known as Naïve, Primitive, or Folk Art.
+So, some academically trained artists studied tribal art and used it in their works, while others simply refused to ever learn realism or linear perspective, instead forming a simple, child-like style––what’s now known as Naïve, Primitive, or Folk Art.
 Some Primitive art, like that of Gauguin, you can say really did exoticize foreigners.
 He moved to Tahiti and painted people there.
-But, a lot of Primitive art is just people living in their home towns and painting whatever’s around them.
+But, a lot of Primitive art is just people living in their home towns, and painting whatever’s around them (see below).

-Igor Stravinsky is credited for composing Primitive music with his Rite of Spring, a ballet telling the story of a human sacrifice in pre-Christian Russia.
+Igor Stravinsky is credited for composing 'primitive' music with his Rite of Spring, a ballet telling the story of a human sacrifice in pre-Christian Russia.
+But the music itself is part of the western, modern tradition.
+I've only heard this turn applied to visual art.

 Henri Rousseau (1844-1910)